Desmond Higham

 He held an Established Career Fellowship from the EPSRC/URKI Digital Economy programme and was institutional lead on the EPSRC Mathematical Sciences Programme Grant Inference, Computation and Numerics for Insights into Cities (ICONIC).

+He currently holds an Advanced Grant from the European Research Council for the project "Numerical Analysis for Stable AI."

-He was a member of Sub-panel 10, Mathematical Sciences, for the 2021 UK Research Excellence Framework (REF 2021).
+He was a member of Sub-panel 10, Mathematical Sciences, for the 2021 UK Research Excellence Framework (REF 2021) and will also serve on the REF 2029 Sub-panel.
 He is a member of the Physical Sciences Panel for the 2026 Hong Kong Research Assessment Exercise.